ChristianLentz/comp225-project-team-Jachris/README.md

 This is the final (and simplest) step of the process.
 Open your terminal of choice and navigate to the root directory of this project.
 In the terminal run **serve** or **npm serve**.
 Using **serve** without specifying a directory to serve will sereve the root directory of the project.
 This is what we want, since *index.html* (the html file for the homepage of our website) is located in our root directory.
 Follow the link provided in the terminal, you are now looking at a local instance of the webiste!

-### Errors and bugs

-- We are getting a number of html errors at the moment:

-  - ul and ol containers can only directly contain script, li or template containers
-  - each image must have alternative text attribute alt ="some text"
-  - li elements must be contained within ul or ol container
-  - id attributes on the same document must be unique
+### Current Issues/Bugs

+- Accessibility Issues with html elements

-### TODOs
+### TODOs for MVP

-- Add a license
-- Beutify/comment our code
+- Beutify/comment code
+- Login page is deprecated now that user auth is in place
+- Routing
+- Storing images in Firestore
+- Backend for user account page
+- Displaying images on the front end (home page and user account)

+### Features after MVP

+- Add tags to user posts
+- Filter for posts on the home page according to tags
+- Allow users to search for other users
+- Allow users to delete their posts (this will require us to update the ID assignment for posts)